rdsea/HINC/_posts/2016-06-23-distributed-testbed.md

 ### Step 1: Setup a message queue broker on cloud

-Before deploy HINC components and connect them, we need a communication middleware.
+Before deploy rsiHub HINC components and connect them, we need a communication middleware.
 In this tutorial, we register a free account on https://www.cloudamqp.com/ and create a Little Lemur plan (free), please follow the guideline on the website.

 After this step, you will get an **endpoint** to the message queue server which has been created.